TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-admin-deploycosmosarm.md

 />
 # Deploy Azure Cosmos DB using Azure Resource Manager template

 You can create and manage Azure Cosmos DB accounts from an ARM template.
-Please use the following sample template for creating a Cosmos DB account.
+Please use the following sample template for creating your Cosmos DB account.

 [Create an Azure Cosmos DB account](https://azure.microsoft.com/resources/templates/101-cosmosdb-create-arm-template/)